What are the types of non-Hodgkin lymphoma?

 High-grade non-Hodgkin lymphoma

 There are more than 50 subtypes of non-Hodgkin lymphoma.
-See our booklets Understanding low-grade non-Hodgkin lymphoma and Understanding high-grade non-Hodgkin lymphoma for more details about the most common ones or call our Cancer Nurseline on 1800 200 700 .
+See our booklets Understanding low-grade non-Hodgkin lymphoma and Understanding high-grade non-Hodgkin lymphoma for more details about the most common ones or call our Support Line on 1800 200 700 .